The Winter Night Sky

 A more challenging object, because of its low magnitude, is the supernova remnant the Crab Nebula [M1].
 It is found near the star Tianguan/Zeta Tauri (the lower horn of Taurus), and roughly in the direction of Elnath (the other horn).

-Two very challenging nebulas in Orion are the Horsehead Nebula (found below Alnitak on the line toward Saiph) and the Flame Nebula (found just above Alnitak and outside the line toward Betelgeuse).
+Two very challenging nebulae in Orion are the Horsehead Nebula (found below Alnitak on the line toward Saiph) and the Flame Nebula (found just above Alnitak and outside the line toward Betelgeuse).

-An open cluster [M41] is found in the lower front of the dog’s body near Sirius in Canis Major.
+The dog Canis Major has three more interesting deep-sky objects.
+The Seagull Nebula [IC 2177] is off toward Monoceros.
+Thor’s Helmet [NGC 2359] is found above the dog’s head.
+An open cluster [M41] is found in the lower front of the dog’s body near Sirius.
 You might be able to pick out a variety of stellar colors in this cluster.